WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 [alert] **Caution:** This page is currently under development. [/alert]

 ## icon

 ## ID

+Initialism for *identification* or *identifier*.
+Use uppercase.

+It's OK to use lowercase in developer documentation, such as protocols or commands.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## i.e.

 Don't use.
 Instead, use *that is*.